 How to get around Dallas

 This is Texas and as they say, everything is bigger in Texas!
 Dallas is no different.
-The city is spread out so you’re going to want to rent a car for your weekend in Dallas or rely on Uber.
+The city is spread out so you’ll need to rent a car for your weekend in Dallas or rely on Uber.

 The DART (Dallas Area Rapid Transit) is Dallas’s public transport system.
 This network of buses, light rail and commuter trains go around the city.
 But I have to admit, I’ve only ever used it once!

 There are plenty of Dallas hotels to suit all budgets, although I have noticed that prices have increased significantly!

 - Fairfield Inn & Suites by Marriott Dallas Downtown | Within walking distance of the JFK Museum, Fairfield Inn & Suites is in a great location.
 Guests love the big rooms.
 Check prices and make your booking online here | Read reviews of Fairfield Inn & Suites online here